Helping your child with anger outbursts

 Make a self-soothe box

-Work together with your child to make a ‘self soothe box’.
-A self-soothe box is a box made up of items that your child can turn to at times of distress.
-Include items that your child will enjoy and engage with and things that soothes them during times of increased emotion.
+Work together with your child to make a ‘self-soothe box’.
+A self-soothe box is a box made with items that your child can turn to at times of distress.
+Include items that your child likes and they can use to soothe them during times of increased emotion.
+Some examples may include colouring books, jigsaws, pictures of things which interest them, fidget toys, comforting toys or smells.

 Use a worry jar

 A worry jar can support younger children to manage their worries in a productive way.
 Make time in the day to talk about any worries that you have noticed in your child.
 This can encourage them to talk about worry in an open and honest way.
 Write the worry down and place it in a jar.
-Tell your child that now it’s been put in the jar, the worry has now been dealt with; it’s out of your child’s head and will stay in the jar.
+Tell your child that now it’s in the jar, the worry has now been dealt with; it’s out of your child’s head and will stay in the jar.

 Similar to this, are ‘worry monsters’ in which you encourage your child to let the monster eat the worry and get rid of it.